FaustinCarter/anl_fridge_control/README.rst

 At present, the powersupply class is set up to retrieve text files in tuplet (box number, output number).
 The He4 power supply is box number 1, He3IC power supply is box number 2, and He3UC power supply is box number 3; the pump is always output 1, and the switch is always output 2.
 This can be changed at the end of the powersupply.py file.

-To create each of these connections with the current ANL setup, you can use:
+To create each of these connections with the current ANL setup from an ipython session, you can use:
 ::
   import powersupply as PS
   import lakeshore as LS